mikegoatly/lifti/docs/content/en/docs/Index construction/WithQueryParser.md

   Prescribes how the QueryParser implementation should be configured for the index.
 ---

+## Configuring the default LIFTI `QueryParser`

+`FullTextIndexBuilder<TKey> WithQueryParser(Func<QueryParserBuilder, QueryParserBuilder> optionsBuilder)`

+By default LIFTI parses query text using the [LIFTI query syntax](../../searching/lifti-query-syntax).
+The behavior of the parser can be tweaked using this overload.

 ## Providing a complete `IQueryParser` implementation

 `FullTextIndexBuilder<TKey> WithQueryParser(IQueryParser queryParser)`